hellmarbecker/blog/_drafts/2022-01-06-partitioning-in druid-part-1-dynamic-and-hash-partitioning.markdown

 categories: blog apache druid imply
 ---

 In addition to segmenting data by time, Druid allows to introduce a secondary partitioning within each segment.
-There are (currently) three strategies:
+There are various strategies:
 - dynamic partitioning
 - hash partitioning
-- single dim partitioning.
+- single dim partitioning
+- new in Druid 0.22: range (or multi dim) partitioning.

+I am going to take a look at each of these in the next few posts.

 Let's use [the Wikipedia sample data](https://druid.apache.org/docs/latest/tutorials/index.html#step-4-load-data) to do some experiments.
 You can use the Druid quickstart for this tutorial.

-### Dynamic Partitioning
+## Dynamic Partitioning

 Generally speaking, dynamic partitioning does not do a lot to the data with regards to organizing or reordering them.
 You will get one or more partitions per input data blob for batch ingestion, and one or more partitions per Kafka partition for realtime Kafka ingestion.
 Often times, the resulting segment files are smaller than desired.
 The upside of this strategy is that ingestion with dynamic partitioning is faster than any other strategy, and it doesn't need to buffer or shuffle data.
 The downside is that it doesn't do anything to optimize query performance.